Compensating people who are wrongfully convicted is a hard sell in some states

 Behind him sat Daryl Lee Clark, also 45, who spent 25 years in prison for a 1998 murder conviction that was vacated over a series of legal and police errors.
 It was his second attempt to obtain compensation.

-Georgia is one of 11 states with no law on compensating people found to have been wrongfully convicted.
+Georgia is one of 12 states with no law compensating people found to have been wrongfully convicted.
 Individuals seeking compensation take their cases to the legislature, where they seek a lawmaker to sponsor a resolution to pay them.
 Critics say it mires the process in politics.

 Lawmakers have been considering legislation to move the decision to judges, but now it's unclear if that will pass this year.

-Note: This story was first published on Mar.
-15, 2025.
-It was updated on Mar.
-17, 2025 to make clear that Georgia is one of 12 states with no law compensating people found to have been wrongfully convicted.
-One state has a statute that would have provided educational aid, not financial payments, to those who qualify, but it’s never been used. ___